MrLuit/Matomo-MyCrypto/README.md

 # MyCrypto Theme

-A simple blue theme for Matomo using the MyCrypto branding
+A simple blue theme for Matomo using the MyCrypto branding.